 - The funds are meant to support projects that assist refugees or refugee returnees.

 - Consideration for support is given to projects that benefit both populations of concern and their host communities.

-- The fund is not meant as an emergency fund.
+- The fund is not intended for recurring programs and is not meant as an emergency fund.

 - Applicants must be a registered organization (e.g. NGO, community-based organization, faith-based organization).

 - Local NGOs will be given priority.
 International NGOs may submit a proposal but must have a close partnership with a local NGO.

 All proposals must be in English.
 Applicants may also provide an additional copy in Portuguese but a proposal only submitted in Portuguese will not be considered.

 Applications that do not include ALL of the components below will automatically be rejected:

 - Proposal (No specific application form is required, but each application must include the information listed below.)